Urban Forestry

 Our Services

-Green Paths is a 15-week paid training program where adults who are interested in Community and Urban Forestry careers can receive hands-on experience learning how to maintain, plant and care for trees.
-Trainees are recruited twice for a year for fall and spring cohorts where they work 24 hours per week learning about Stockton’s urban canopy.
-Recruitment opens in August and December for each cohort.
+• Green Paths is a 15-week paid training program where adults who are interested in Community and Urban Forestry careers can receive hands-on experience learning how to maintain, plant and care for trees.
+Trainees are recruited twice a year; for fall and spring cohorts where they work 24 hours per week learning about Stockton’s urban canopy.
+Recruitment opens in June and December for each cohort.

 Eligibility to become a My Free Tree Steward is based on your address.
-Receiving a tree is contingent upon completing an in-person site assessment with a Community Forester and signing a maintenance agreement with Little Manila Rising and the City of Stockton.
+Receiving a tree is contingent upon completing an in-person site assessment with a Trust Builder and/or Community Forester and signing a maintenance agreement with Little Manaila Rising and our partners.

 Connect with Us